LeakyAbstractions/result/docs/index.md

 ## Conditional Actions

-The `handle` family of methods enable us to run some code on the wrapped success/failure value.
+The `if...` family of methods enable us to run some code on the wrapped success/failure value.
 Before _Result_, we would do:

 ```java